7hekaka/newcytosim/doc/main/executables.md

 ## Play - Replay mode

 Use `play` to display a simulation calculated by `sim`.
-By default, play reads `properties.cmo` and `objects.cmo`, in the current directory.
+By default, play reads `properties.cmp` and `objects.cmo`, in the current directory.

 A different trajectory file can be specified: